Blue-Nile-Tech/.github/README.md

-# [Your Company Name]
+# Blue Nile Tech

-Welcome to **[Your Company Name]**'s GitHub repository.
+Welcome to **Blue Nile Tech**'s GitHub repository.
 We specialize in providing innovative technology solutions to help businesses thrive in the digital age.

 ## About Us

-At **[Your Company Name]**, we focus on delivering high-quality software solutions, IT consulting, and digital transformation services.
+At **Blue Nile Tech**, we focus on delivering high-quality software solutions, IT consulting, and digital transformation services.
 Our mission is to empower businesses with cutting-edge technology to drive growth and success.

 ## Services